Slide Journal of Current Oncology and Medical Sciences (JCOMS)

 • Abstract

 The length of the abstract should be restricted to 250 words for case reports and brief reports and 350 words for original articles.
-For Original articles, the abstract should be structured with the following sub-heading: Introduction, Purpose, Materials and Methods, Results and Conclusion.
-Case reports and case series should have unstructured abstract (no sub-headings).
-No abstract is required in Short communications, Images in Medicine, Letter to Editor.
+For Original articles, the abstract should be structured with the following sub-headings: Introduction, Materials and Methods, Results and Conclusion.
+For case reports and case series, Introduction, Case presentation and Discussion.
 The abstract should not contain any undefined abbreviations or unspecified references.

 • Keywords